What is red diesel?

 Is red diesel really red?

+Yes, red diesel is actually red.
 This is because a red dye and several chemical markers are added to the fuel before it’s sold, giving it a deep crimson colour that differentiates it from white or road diesel.

 The dye in red diesel acts as a marker for HMRC inspectors, helping them identify where the rebated fuel has been used.
-The dye stains the interior of the tank, fuel lines and even the engine; the dye is harmless, and won’t negatively affect generators or engines.
+The dye stains the interior of the tank, fuel lines and even the engine; the dye is harmless and won’t negatively affect generators or engines.
 It is simply there to help HMRC enforce the law and to prosecute fuel fraud where red diesel has been used illegally.

 Where can I buy red diesel from?